ChloeZhou1997/personalwebpage/content/bookshelves/marshallPrisonersGeographyTen2015.md

 ## Reading log {#reading-log}

+### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-12-10 Sat&gt; </span></span> : Reading Progress : 61% {#reading-progress-61}

+-   Finished the section on the middle east
+-   I kind of like the author's perspective on the Arabic Spring...there are so many factions in society, even though a lot of groups are anti-Hosni Mubarak[^fn:1](in the case of Egypt), it doesn't mean all of them are liberal.
+People want different things against authority.

 ### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-12-07 Wed&gt; </span></span> : Reading Progress : 39% {#reading-progress-39}

 -   Finished the section on Western Europe.

 ## Relevant {#relevant}

+[^fn:1]: Hosni Mubarak was an Egyptian politician who served as the
+    fourth President of Egypt from 1981 to 2011.
+He came to power after the assassination of Anwar Sadat and was overthrown during the 2011 Egyptian revolution.
+He was sentenced to life imprisonment for his role in the killing of protesters and corruption.